CyberTrainingExercise/Hexfall/README.md

 1. Create a cloud server with an open SSH port and with login credentials as found in `passwords.txt`.
 2. Run a website off of the cloud server.
 3. Load a box with Kali linux and connect it to the internet.
-4. Load a USB stick with the cloud server login credentials and encrypt the file with the credentials found in `passwords.txt`.
+4. Load a USB stick with the cloud server login credentials and location of the second weapons create.
+5. Encrypt the file with the credentials found in `passwords.txt`.
-5. Put the Kali box and USB stick in the room of the "nefarios hacker" described below.
+6. Put the Kali box and USB stick in Hexfall HQ as described below.
+7. Possible darknet stuff here.

 ### Scenario

 Team is briefed with the following:

-    Intel has located a nefarious hacker is a nearby facility, known only as TheLegend27.
-He and his associates are well armed, proceed with caution.
-He has recently started running a website filled with top secret information that is critical to national security.
-He and his hacking group have recently announced they plan to post a large addition to this website within the coming hours.
-    You must stop him before he updates his website with this additional data.
+    Intel has located a nefarious hacking group, known only as Hexfall, in a nearby facility.
+Hexfall was brought to the the governments attention after they opened an online weapons marketplace.
+Due to increasing demand of black market guns, the store is shipping thousands of dollars worth of weapons daily.
+It is believed they have two crates of weapons onsite.
+You are being tasked with taking down the operation.
+You must take down the online weapon marketplace and take control of both weapons crates.
-    Additionally, it is believed he have a small infrastructure of computers.
-But due to the sensitive nature of the equipment, it cannot be moved.
-Therefore, you will be tasked with taking his website offline at his evil hacker lair.
+    Additionally, it is believed Hexfall has a small infrastructure of computers.
+But, due to the sensitive nature of the equipment, it cannot be moved.
+Therefore, you will be tasked with taking Hexfall's website offline on location.

-    To do this it is believed he has a flash drive where he stores the passwords to all his computers.
-You must obtain the flash drive, get his password, and take down his remote server.
+    To do this it is believed Hexfall has a flash drive where they store the passwords to all their computers.
+You must obtain the flash drive, get the passwords, and take down the remote server.

-    Your mission is complete when you take down his website.
+    Your mission is complete when you take down the Hexfall website and take control of both weapons crates.

     Below is a list of helpful guides a technical specialist has prepared for you:
     Crack a password protected file: https://linuxconfig.org/how-to-crack-zip-password-on-kali-linux